rodocite/rodocite.github.io/_posts/2015-10-12-mockPromise.md

 * `maxTime` - Maximum time in milliseconds the promise will resolve.
 * `mockData` - Custom data argument in case you want to generate a promise with data similar to what you will expect.

-`mockPromise` will always resolve within 1000ms when no parameters are passed in.
+`mockPromise` will always resolve within 1000ms when no arguments are passed in.

 ### Code
 ```javascript